Why do Muslims fast? Harm to health or healing from diseases? Muslims strictly observe traditions and covenants. Muslim fasting when you can eat.

 The psychological level helps to cope with stinginess and greed.
 The Messenger of Allah reported:

-“Allah needs neither hunger nor thirst for a person who does not restrain himself from lying even while fasting.”
-(Sahih al-Bukhari)
+“Allah does not need either hunger or thirst for a person who does not restrain himself from lying even during fasting” (Sahih Al-Bukhari)

-In our age, when, it would seem, everything in the world is designed to satisfy any needs and wishes of a person and, moreover, immediately, the ability to delay receiving pleasure or reward is truly a great thing.
-This is where patience is required.
+In our age, when it would seem that everything in the world is designed to satisfy any needs and wishes of a person and, moreover, immediately, the ability to delay receiving pleasure or reward is truly a great thing.
+After all, patience is required here.
 Fasting is a great opportunity to learn patience.

-According to psychologists, sometimes it is useful to abstract from the material goods of this world.
-Naturally, there is nothing wrong with enjoying a life of full prosperity, just the mundane should not become the main thing in our existence.
+According to psychologists, it is sometimes useful to abstract ourselves from the material goods of this world.
+Naturally, there is nothing wrong with enjoying a life of abundance, but worldly things should not become the main thing in our existence.
 And fasting just helps to get rid of such addictions.
 Food, for example, is a pleasure for many.
-For such people, abstaining from it, if not a feat, then a very big plus, which means a sense of contentment with their own restraint.
+For such people, abstaining from it, if not a feat, is a very big plus, which means a feeling of satisfaction with their own self-control.

 The highest and most important level.
-The level where a person feels a connection with God.
+The level where a person feels connected to God.
 To climb it, you need to renew your intention before each day of fasting.
-Prophet Muhammad (peace and blessings of Allaah be upon him) said:
+Prophet Muhammad, may Allah bless him and grant him peace, said about this:

-“If a person does not intend to fast before dawn, then his fast will not be counted” (Abu Dawud)
+“If a person does not intend to fast before dawn, then his fast will not count.”
+(Abu Daoud)

-We renew our intention every day, which means that every day we re-set ourselves to observe the fast.
-Thus, fasting is not limited to external abstinence from food, but turns into something spiritual.
-It is at this level that fasting purifies the souls of people.
+We renew our intention daily, which means we re-set ourselves to fast every day.
+Thus, fasting is not limited to just external abstinence from food, but turns into something spiritual.
+It is at this level that fasting cleanses the souls of people.
 Hadith:

-“Whoever fasts in Ramadan sincerely and strives to receive a reward from God, his former sins will be forgiven”
+“Whoever fasts during Ramadan sincerely and strives to receive a reward from God, his previous sins will be forgiven.”

-« Between one and the other Ramadan - atonement for sins»
+« Between one and another Ramadan - atonement for sins»

 Sincere fasting brings you closer to the Lord.
-A special reward has been prepared for him.
-The Messenger of Allah reported about the gate in Paradise called Ryan, through which the fasting people will pass:
+There is a special reward for him.
+The Messenger of Allah reported about a gate in Paradise called Rayan through which those who fast will pass:

-"In Ramadan, the gates of Paradise are open" (Sahih Al-Bukhari)
+“The gates of Heaven are open in Ramadan” (Sahih Al-Bukhari)

 Fasting initially occurs only between a person and God, because no one can know for sure that he is fasting.
 The Prophet Muhammad reported the words of the Lord about this:

-“Every act of the sons of Adam is for themselves, except for fasting.
-Fasting is only for Me, and only I will reward him for this.
+“Every act of the sons of Adam is for themselves, except fasting.
+Fasting is only for Me, and only I will reward him for it.”
 (Sahih Muslim)

-The spiritual level, having united with the rest, changes a person from the inside: it revives his spirituality and transforms his essence.
-Such is the great reward for having a sincere conviction and having God in your heart.
+The spiritual level, connecting with the rest, changes a person from the inside: it revives his spirituality and transforms his essence.
+This is the great reward for sincerity of belief and carrying God in your heart.

 On the first day of the new month, after the appearance of the new moon, Muslims celebrate Eid al-Fitr.
-In the early morning they perform a full bath, put on their best clothes and rush to the common prayer.
+Early in the morning they perform a complete ablution, put on their best clothes and rush to the common prayer.
 Then they visit relatives and friends.
-Also on this day, it is customary to give alms to the needy - Zakat al-Fitr (a certain amount of the most common food in the area).
+Also on this day, it is customary to give alms to those in need - Zakat al-Fitr (a certain amount of the most common food in the area).

-Muslims fast not only on Ramadan. six days of the month shaual, every Monday and Thursday, the ninth and tenth or tenth and eleventh of the month of Muharram are the days on which it is also desirable to fast.
+Muslims fast not only on Ramadan.
+Six days of the month Shawal, every Monday and Thursday, the ninth and tenth or the tenth and eleventh of the month of Muharram are days on which it is also advisable to fast.
 Fasting on the tenth day of Muharram is shared by Muslims (Ashura) and Jews (Yom Kippur).
-To be different from the People of the Book, God commanded Muslims to fast two days in a row (not just that day).
+To distinguish themselves from the People of the Book, God commanded Muslims to fast for two days in a row (not just this day).

-While fasting in itself is considered one of the best forms of worship in Islam, continuous fasting is as forbidden as monasticism, celibacy, or any other form of complete renunciation of the world.
-Fasting on the days of two holidays - Eid al-Fitr, Eid al-Adha (the feast of sacrifice) - is strictly prohibited.
+While fasting itself is considered one of the best forms of worship in Islam, continuous fasting is as prohibited as monasticism, celibacy, or any other form of complete renunciation of the world.
+Fasting on the days of two holidays - Eid al-Fitr, Eid al-Adha (festival of sacrifice) - is strictly prohibited.

 Dr. Bilal Philips